 John was once affectionately described as a ‘factory-visit junkie’ by chairman Chris Harrop.
 Since joining Made in Britain in April 2015 he’s certainly developed a healthy obsession with provenance marketing and the amazing stories members tell of their businesses, some stretching back more than 100 years.
 His time off is spent with family, friends or photography – perfect leisure time is with all three.

-Nicola Kemble, operations director
+Nicola Kemble, membership

 THE BOARD OF DIRECTORS

 Left to right: Chris Harrop of Marshalls plc; Camilla Hadcock of Roach Bridge Tissues; Peter Atmore of Fracino; David Osborne of Roman Ltd. Our directors run member companies and give their time to Made in Britain voluntarily, so a big thank you to them for their support.
 If you run a member company and would like to be considered for a director role in the future, please email: email@example.com